Consumer’s minds have changed; immersive technologies are no longer niche and unattainable. They’re for all of us.

 Maybe you didn’t personally post it, but who hasn’t tried a filter?

-Particularly in Australia, the augmented reality narrative is in its infancy.
-Sure, an ever growing number of companies have adopted and integrated the immersive technology for training, education and safety (to name a few).
+In wider Australia, the augmented reality narrative is in its infancy.
+While it is true that an ever-growing number of companies have adopted and integrated immersive technology for training, education and safety – the focus is mainly in VR.

 Augmented reality promises to be as influential to our society as the smartphone.